 One of the biggest roadblocks to a collaborative environment is failing at team email management.
 In an increasingly remote setting, knowing how to maximize email tools to support group dynamics is crucial.
 What are some of the red flags that hint it’s time to revisit the way your team communicates?
 We discuss some tried-and-tested email management tools here.

 Identifying the Challenges of Team Email Communication

-Forwarding is another method that you might have used, but deciding between using a CC (carbon copy), which would let everyone know who everyone else is talking to, or BCC (blind carbon copy), which cuts down on potential email spam, can make for even more email-based confusion.
+Forwarding is another method that you might have used, but deciding between using a CC (carbon copy) — which would let everyone know who everyone else is talking to — or BCC (blind carbon copy) — which cuts down on potential email spam — can make for even more email-based confusion.

 The Benefits of Switching to a Team Shared Mailbox

-Sharing messages will help your teams with sharing responsibility, while also creating an archive of past information that any newcomers can easily access and research.
+- Sharing messages will help your teams share responsibility while also creating an archive of past information that any newcomers can easily access and research.

-4 Best Practices to Manage a Team Shared Mailbox
+7 Best Practices to Manage a Team Shared Mailbox

 Alternatively, you can use individual tags to identify who is working on what while sending emails between different folders that track their progress.

 If you’re worried about email overload, a great team email management trick is using filters.
 Filters can help determine which emails are most important to you and which notifications you should be getting.

 Emails that require an immediate response time can be set to send notifications directly to your phone, or certain threads can be tagged to update you whenever a reply is received.